Apply to Undergraduate Scholarships/Awards

 The Gabriel Zimmerman Memorial Scholarship Fund was established to support undergraduate students in the Division of Social Sciences who are passionate about social issues and committed to public service.
 Gabriel “Gabe” Zimmerman graduated from UC Santa Cruz (Sociology) and was working for Arizona Congresswoman Gabrielle Giffords as her Director of Community Outreach when he was tragically shot and killed.
 Generous donations from more than 520 alumni, faculty, community members, and the general public funded this endowment.

 The Gabriel Zimmerman Scholarship is awarded based on a meritorious, ongoing, and demonstrated commitment to public service combined with academic excellence.
-In 2023 up to $10,000 is available to award to one or more outstanding undergraduate students majoring in any of the departments within the Division of Social Sciences.
 More information about the award, and about the past recipients of this award, is available on the Social Sciences website.

 Undergraduate majors in the social sciences are invited to apply for this scholarship through their department by submitting a short essay (2-3 pages maximum) about their passion for social issues and commitment to public service as well as a copy of their resume.
 Candidates must be in excellent academic standing and submit an unofficial copy of their transcripts with their essay and resume.
 Each department may select up to two ranked candidates for this award and submit their application packet for review along with a nomination letter detailing why these candidates were chosen.
 The selection committee, appointed by the Dean, includes a faculty chair and